Avi0n/MeshCoreOne/docs/User_Guide.md

 Block unwanted contacts to prevent receiving messages from them:

-1. In the **Nodes** list, swipe left on the contact you want to block.
+1. In the **Nodes** list, long-press the contact you want to block to open its context menu.
 2. Tap **Block**.
 3. The contact will be moved to **Blocked Contacts** section.
 4. Blocked contacts cannot send you messages.
 5. You can view and manage blocked contacts from the **Nodes** tab.
-6. Swipe left on a blocked contact and tap **Unblock** to allow messages again.
+6. Long-press a blocked contact and tap **Unblock** to allow messages again.

-**Note**: Repeaters and room servers cannot be blocked (block option is hidden for these contact types).
+**Note**: The Block option appears only for chat-type contacts; repeaters and room servers cannot be blocked (the option is hidden for these contact types).

 ### Retrying Failed Messages

 If a message fails to deliver:

 1. Tap the **Retry** button that appears below the failed message.
-2. The app will attempt to resend using flood routing (broadcast to all nearby nodes).
+2. The app re-attempts direct routing first, then falls back to flood routing (broadcast to all nearby nodes) only after the direct attempts are exhausted (by default, 4 direct attempts followed by 1 flood attempt).
 3. You'll see retry progress: "Retrying 1/4...", "Retrying 2/4...", etc.

 ### Group Channels